jrivas112/cse15l-lab-reports/labs/lab3.md

 911report/chapter-13.5.txt:                Margalit and Ian Buruma, Occidentalism: The West in the Eyes of Its Enemies (Penguin
 ```
 #### Example 8:
+In this example the commands find files under the pattern "chapter" and the files have the text "physician" in them
 ```console
 [user@sahara ~/docsearch/technical]$ find 911report -name "*chapter*txt" -exec grep -Hi physician {} \;
 911report/chapter-11.txt:                medications.
 What is missing is the attending physician who makes sure they work as